Dual Descent ALM and ADMM

 Lemma \ref{lemma: udd one step descent} suggests that values of the augmented Lagrangian function form a non-increasing sequence.
 We aim to show that this sequence is actually bounded from below if certain regularity condition is satisfied. \begin{definition}[Modified Robinson's Condition] We say $x\in X=\mathrm{dom}~g$ satisfies the modified Robinson's condition if $\{ Ad~|~d \in T_{X}(x) \} = \R^m$, where $T_{X}(x)$ denotes the tangent cone of $X$ at $x$:

 \end{definition} The above definition is slightly different from the standard Robinson's condition, e.g., in \cite[Section 3.3.2]{ruszczynski2011nonlinear}: we do not require $x$ to satisfy $Ax=b$ in Definition \ref{def: robinson}.
 Despite this difference, \cite[Lemma 3.16]{ruszczynski2011nonlinear} still gives a sufficient condition: $A$ has full row rank and $x + \mathrm{Null}(A) \cap \mathrm{int}~X \neq \emptyset$, where $\mathrm{Null}(A)$ denotes the null space of $A$ and $\mathrm{int}~X $ denotes the interior of $X$.
 This modified Robinson's condition has been adopted to ensure certain boundedness condition on the dual sequence and verified in specific applications \cite{hajinezhad2019perturbed,shi2020penalty1,shi2020penalty2}.
-Though the proof technique is not new, we present the following lemma in the context of problem \eqref{eq: lc problem} {while skipping the proof.} \begin{lemma}[Existence of Dual Limit Point] Suppose Assumption \ref{assumption: udd} holds.
+Since the techniques are not new, we present the following lemma in the context of problem \eqref{eq: lc problem} {while skipping the proof.} \begin{lemma}[Existence of Dual Limit Point] Suppose Assumption \ref{assumption: udd} holds.
 Let $x^*\in X$ be a limit point of the sequence $\{x_k\}_{k\in \N}$ generated by UDD-ALM, and $\{x^{k_r}\}_{r\in \N}$ be the subsequence convergent to $x^*$.
 If $x^*$ satisfies the modified Robinson's condition, then $\{\mu^{k_r} \}_{r\in \R^n}$ has a bounded subsequence and hence a limit point $\mu^*$. \end{lemma}